in28minutes/in28minutes.com/_posts/2019-04-17-Software-Design-109-Design-Patterns-For-Beginners.md

 ### What Are The Types Of Design Patterns?

-The design patterns we talk about here, are from the perspective of an object oriented world.
+The design patterns we talk about here, are from the perspective of an object-oriented world.
 There are mainly three different kinds of design patterns:
 - Creational Patterns
 - Structural Patterns
 - Behavioral Patterns

 #### Creational

-Creational patterns deal with creation of objects.
+Creational patterns deal with the creation of objects.

 #### Structural